jwalsh/repolens/docs/index.rst

 Getting Started
 ===============

-To use CodeNexus, follow these steps:
+To use RepoLens, follow these steps:

 1. Clone the repository
 2. Install the required dependencies